 To use the institutional administration dashboard, log in to your account.
 Once logged in, click the arrow next to your name, found in the black bar at the top of the screen.

 A drop-down menu will appear: select Institutional Administration.
 The institutional administration dashboard allows you to manage many key aspects of your BioOne Complete subscription.
 From your dashboard, you can:

-This brief PDF guide contains a quick overview of the institutional administration dashboard.
+This brief institutional administration dashboard PDF guide contains a quick overview of this dashboard.

 If you are an administrator and unable to access the institutional administration dashboard, please contact helpdesk@BioOne.org for assistance.

 To add, remove, or obtain a list of the institutional administrators associated with your subscription, please contact helpdesk@BioOne.org.